banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

  - Now supported in all modern browsers.
  - Efficient low-latency and high-throughput transport.
- - _If_ you need low-latency, high-throughput messaging back the server they can do it.
+ - _If_ you need low-latency, high-throughput messaging back to the server they can do it.
- - Super easy API work with in supported browsers - can make a toy app in an hour.
+ - Super easy API - can make a toy app in an hour.

 ### WebSocket Cons
- - Despite wide browser support, they are still not perfect: IE 8 and 9 and some other older mobile browsers need fall-backs anyway if you care about wide compatibility
+ - Despite wide browser support, they are still not perfect: IE 8 and 9 and some other older mobile browsers need fallbacks anyway if you care about wide compatibility
  - There were many revisions and false starts in the history of the WebSocket protocol, in practice you still have to support old quirky protocol versions on the server for wide browser coverage.
 Mostly this is handled for you by libraries but it's unpleasant baggage nonetheless.
  - Even when supported in browser, there are many restrictive proxies and similar in the wild that don't support WebSockets or which close connections after some short time regardless of ping activity.
 If you use SSL things improve a lot as proxies don't get to mangle the actual protocol, but still not perfect.
- - Due to the two issues above, you almost certainly need to implement fall-backs to other methods anyway, probably using a well-tested library as discussed below.
+ - Due to the two issues above, you almost certainly need to implement fallbacks to other methods anyway, probably using a well-tested library as discussed below.
  - They work against HTTP/2.
-Most notably multiple tabs will cause multiple sockets always with WebSocket, whereas the older fall-backs can all benefit from sharing a single HTTP/2 connection even between tabs.
+Most notably multiple tabs will cause multiple sockets always with WebSocket, whereas the older fallbacks can all benefit from sharing a single HTTP/2 connection even between tabs.
 In the next few years this will become more and more significant.
- - You have to choose a protocol over the WebSocket transport, if you do write data back with them, this can end up duplicating your existing REST API.
+ - You have to choose a protocol over the WebSocket transport.
+If you do write data back with them, this can end up duplicating your existing REST API.

 ## WebSocket Polyfills

-One of the big problems with WebSockets then is the need to support fall-backs.
+One of the big problems with WebSockets then is the need to support fallbacks.
 The sensible choice is to reach for a tried and tested library to handle those intricate browser quirks for you.

 The most popular options are [SockJS](https://github.com/sockjs) and [socket.io](https://github.com/socket.io).